Robbie Grossman Player Props: Rangers vs. Tigers

-Robbie Grossman, with a slugging percentage of .303 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Detroit Tigers, with Alex Faedo on the hill, May 30 at 6:40 PM ET.
+The Texas Rangers, including Robbie Grossman (.188 batting average in his past 10 games), battle starter Joey Wentz and the Detroit Tigers at Comerica Park, Wednesday at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Tigers.
+He had a hitless showing in his last game (0-for-3) against the Tigers.

 Robbie Grossman Game Info & Props vs. the Tigers